 II: To inculcate innovative and critical thinking among the students.
 III: To enable them to grasp the application of communication theories.

-IV: To acquire knowledge of the latest technology related to communication skills.
+IV: To acquire the knowledge of latest technology related with communication skills.
 V: To provide knowledge of multifarious opportunities in the field of this programme.